GoogleCloudPlatform/puppet-google-compute/README.md

   The list of backends that serve this BackendService.

+##### backends[]/balancing_mode
+  Specifies the balancing mode for this backend.
+  For global HTTP(S) or TCP/SSL load balancing, the default is UTILIZATION.
+Valid values are UTILIZATION, RATE (for HTTP(S)) and CONNECTION (for TCP/SSL).
+  This cannot be used for internal load balancing.

+##### backends[]/capacity_scaler
+  A multiplier applied to the group's maximum servicing capacity (based on UTILIZATION, RATE or CONNECTION).
+  Default value is 1, which means the group will serve up to 100% of its configured capacity (depending on balancingMode).
+A setting of 0 means the group is completely drained, offering 0% of its available Capacity.
+Valid range is [0.0,1.0].
+  This cannot be used for internal load balancing.

+##### backends[]/description
+  An optional description of this resource.
+  Provide this property when you create the resource.

+##### backends[]/group
+  A reference to InstanceGroup resource

+##### backends[]/max_connections
+  The max number of simultaneous connections for the group.
+Can be used with either CONNECTION or UTILIZATION balancing modes.
+  For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.
+  This cannot be used for internal load balancing.

+##### backends[]/max_connections_per_instance
+  The max number of simultaneous connections that a single backend instance can handle.
+This is used to calculate the capacity of the group.
+Can be used in either CONNECTION or UTILIZATION balancing modes.
+  For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.
+  This cannot be used for internal load balancing.

+##### backends[]/max_rate
+  The max requests per second (RPS) of the group.
+  Can be used with either RATE or UTILIZATION balancing modes, but required if RATE mode.
+For RATE mode, either maxRate or maxRatePerInstance must be set.
+  This cannot be used for internal load balancing.

+##### backends[]/max_rate_per_instance
+  The max requests per second (RPS) that a single backend instance can handle.
+This is used to calculate the capacity of the group.
+Can be used in either balancing mode.
+For RATE mode, either maxRate or maxRatePerInstance must be set.
+  This cannot be used for internal load balancing.

+##### backends[]/max_utilization
+  Used when balancingMode is UTILIZATION.
+This ratio defines the CPU utilization target for the group.
+The default is 0.8.
+Valid range is [0.0, 1.0].
+  This cannot be used for internal load balancing.

 ##### `cdn_policy`

   Cloud CDN configuration for this BackendService.

+##### cdn_policy/cache_key_policy
+  The CacheKeyPolicy for this CdnPolicy.

+##### cdn_policy/cache_key_policy/include_host
+  If true requests to different hosts will be cached separately.

+##### cdn_policy/cache_key_policy/include_protocol
+  If true, http and https requests will be cached separately.

+##### cdn_policy/cache_key_policy/include_query_string
+  If true, include query string parameters in the cache key according to query_string_whitelist and query_string_blacklist.
+If neither is set, the entire query string will be included.
+  If false, the query string will be excluded from the cache key entirely.

+##### cdn_policy/cache_key_policy/query_string_blacklist
+  Names of query string parameters to exclude in cache keys.
+  All other parameters will be included.
+Either specify query_string_whitelist or query_string_blacklist, not both.
+  '&' and '=' will be percent encoded and not treated as delimiters.

+##### cdn_policy/cache_key_policy/query_string_whitelist
+  Names of query string parameters to include in cache keys.
+  All other parameters will be excluded.
+Either specify query_string_whitelist or query_string_blacklist, not both.
+  '&' and '=' will be percent encoded and not treated as delimiters.

 ##### `connection_draining`

   Settings for connection draining

+##### connection_draining/draining_timeout_sec
+  Time for which instance will be drained (not accept new connections, but still work to finish started).

 ##### `description`